 - Delete unread copies of this message

-- Delete unread copies and replace with a new message
+- Delete unread copies and replace them with a new message

 Click on the Ok button to recall the message.

 You will get a confirmation on the screen to inform you that you have recalled a message.

 If the message is successfully recalled, you will get a notification.

 Recalling a Message in Outlook on the Web

 Outlook on the web doesn’t have a recall option for sent items.
 But you can undo send within 10 seconds.